RodrigoGama1902/better-bound-box/README.rst

 #################
-BETTER BOUND BOX - Blender Module
+BETTER BOUND BOX
 #################

-This module provides a better BoundBox system for Blender integrations, with support for multiple objects and various utility functions.
+This Blender module provides a better BoundBox system for Blender integrations, with support for multiple objects and various utility functions.

 If you are creating a Blender integration that will deal with